0atman/noboilerplate/scripts/18-rusts-magic-macros.md

 notes:

-Let's be clear, macros ARE the most powerful metaprogramming technique to decrease boilerplate we have.
+Let's be clear, proper macros ARE the most powerful metaprogramming technique to decrease boilerplate we have.
 No other language feature is as powerful or as flexible.

 We've known this for half a century, macros were one of the key innovations in lisp.